Program overview

 Study in Canada's only accredited Automotive Engineering program and meet employment demands in a rewarding industry that's always evolving.
 The Automotive Engineering curriculum emphasizes the design and manufacturing of automobiles and their related components, including engines, vehicle dynamics, and autonomous vehicle technologies.
 This program prepares engineers to meet the advances of the automotive sector by accelerating research and developing alternative technologies, such as electric and fuel-driven vehicles.

 The Bachelor of Engineering (Honours) in Automotive Engineering is designed to be completed in four or five years, depending on the chosen path.
-The program is offered on a full-time basis and includes:
+The program is offered on a full-time basis and includes a common foundation year for all engineering students, allowing them to explore various engineering disciplines before specializing.
+Key features of the program structure include:

 Featured Experiences

-• Direct-entry co-op program offering full-time, paid employment opportunities.
+• Direct-entry co-op program providing full-time, paid employment opportunities.

-• Access to modern facilities, including the Energy Systems and Nuclear Science Research Centre and the Jeffery Boyce Engineering Innovation and Design Studio.
+• Access to specialized facilities such as the Energy Systems and Nuclear Science Research Centre and the Jeffery Boyce Engineering Innovation and Design Studio.

 Career Options

-Graduates of the Bachelor of Engineering (Honours) in Automotive Engineering can pursue various career paths in Canada, including:
+Graduates of the Bachelor of Engineering (Honours) in Automotive Engineering can pursue a variety of career paths in Canada, including:

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.